The Best 8 Trips to Take with Your Sister

 Courtesy Katherine Conaway

 Up until 13 years ago when she went away for college, writer, producer, and consultant Katherine Conaway and her sister Elizabeth spent nearly every single day together.
 Since then, they bonded over the holidays and visited each other, but never really had time to truly get out of town, just the two of them.
 With a goal of checking Oktoberfest off their bucket lists, they decided to prost their way through Germany.
 The experience gave Katherine a renewed connection to her sister, as they stepped away from their “real lives” and experienced a new time and place together.
 “We spent hours at the German Historical Museum because we’re both nerds, went out to a fancy brunch and dinner for her birthday, and also almost peed ourselves giggling on the metro home one night.
 It was really fun and special to spend a week together, learning more about each other’s lives now and falling back into our playful, snuggly childhood dynamics,” she explains.
+For the upcoming holiday, give these perfect “experience” gifts to anyone you love.

 For navigating the roads—and life—together: England and Scotland